Designated Permanent Scholarship Program

 When reinvested earnings and/or additional contributions have accumulated to an amount sufficient to fund an additional grant and/or scholarship, the present grant and/or scholarship may be increased or an additional grant and/or scholarship may be awarded.

-A Foundation administrative fee, of 5% of corpus as of May 31 of any one year, will be charged each designated fund on June 1.
+All scholarship contributions are assessed a 3% administration fee on the principal of the account on June 1.
 Total assets will be determined by audit report as of the end of the previous fiscal year.
 In addition, pro-rata bank and investment fees shall be charged against each individual fund.

 It shall also be the policy of TEF to retain in reserve 1-3% of fund earnings within the fund corpus, whenever possible, as inflation protection, and/or to cover awards in years when the funds may experience an investment loss.

 For each designated fund, where possible, one individual will be required to be named as the “official contact” between the chapter (undergraduate and alumni) and the Foundation.
 The Foundation will provide the “official contact” with an annual status report on the designated fund, which will be available after completion of the Foundation’s previous year audit.